prabakaranr/Xamarin-Samples/README.md

 **Project Structure**
 This repository contains the sample applications for our Xamarin.iOS, Xamarin.Android, and Xamarin.Forms controls in iOS, Android and Forms folders, respectively.

-The “Forms” directory includes,
+The "Forms" directory includes,

 Individual control sample folders: It contains the samples for individual controls such as SfChart, SfDataGrid etc. Since they represent the individual controls, these samples are light-weighted.
 You can check the samples for your required controls alone faster with minimum deployment time.

 It also contains showcase samples such as Patient Monitor, Server Monitor, and Invoice.

-The “Android” directory includes,
+The "Android" directory includes,

-	“SampleBrowser” folder: It contains Xamarin.Android sample browser.
+"SampleBrowser" folder: It contains Xamarin.Android sample browser.
 Run this to see the demo samples of all the Xamarin.Android controls in single application.

-The “iOS” directory includes,
+The "iOS" directory includes,

-	“SampleBrowser” folder: It contains Xamarin.iOS sample browser.
+"SampleBrowser" folder: It contains Xamarin.iOS sample browser.
 Run this to see the demo samples of all the Xamarin.iOS controls in single application.

 **Samples**